 The volunteer attorney primarily responsible for a particular brief will serve as counsel of record, unless he or she is unable to serve of counsel of record before a particular court.
 The volunteer attorney should take care to ensure that he or she already meets or is able to meet the requirements for admission before the particular court in which the brief is being submitted, and that the brief submitted is in compliance with all local court rules.
-If the volunteer attorney does not meet those requirements, and cannot therefore serve as counsel of record, he or she must immediately inform the Co-Chairs, so that appropriate arrangements to secure a counsel of record can be made.
+If the volunteer attorney does not meet those requirements, and cannot therefore serve as counsel of record, he or she must immediately inform the Chair(s), so that appropriate arrangements to secure counsel of record can be made.

 Often a MWELA amicus brief will be prepared by two or more attorneys on MWELA's behalf.
 Such collaboration and cooperation are strongly encouraged, as it generally results in a stronger brief.
-In the event of a dispute over which MWELA attorney(s) will author MWELA's amicus brief, the Amicus Committee Chairs will make the final decision as to who will author the brief.
-MWELA attorneys participating on a brief-writing team are expected to honor their brief-writing commitments to each other, not expect one member to be responsible for the bulk of the work, and resolve any disputes professionally.
-Any disputes which cannot be resolved between brief writers which may affect the quality, philosophical consistency, or timeliness of the brief should be immediately brought to the attention of the Amicus Committee, which shall resolve any major disputes in conjunction with the MWELA President, and the Board where appropriate.
+In the event of a dispute over which MWELA attorney(s) will author MWELA's amicus brief, the Amicus Committee Chair(s) will make the final decision as to who will be listed as author(s) of the brief.
+MWELA attorneys participating on a brief-writing team are expected to honor their brief-writing commitments to each other, not to expect one member to be responsible for the bulk of the work, and to resolve any disputes professionally.
+Any disputes that cannot be resolved between brief writers, and which may affect the quality, philosophical consistency, or timeliness of the brief, should be immediately brought to the attention of the Amicus Committee, which shall resolve any major disputes in conjunction with the MWELA Executive Committee, and the Board where appropriate.